polkadot-js/api/packages/api/README.md

 ## Registering custom types

-Additional types used by runtime modules can be added when a new instanmce of the API is created.
+Additional types used by runtime modules can be added when a new instance of the API is created.
 This is necessary if the runtime modules use types which are not available in the base Substrate runtime.

 ```javascript
 import { ApiPromise } from '@polkadot/api';